Cm3lp8/stream-framer/README.md

 # Stream Framer

+Framing system for streaming protocols written in rust.

 ## Purpose

 Stream Framer is a Rust crate that provides two traits for adding header prefixes to datagrams: